f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

 When you use the tcpdump utility to capture traffic on a VELOS system, traffic is captured based on the chassis partition in which the command was run.
 Only the traffic that occurs on that chassis partition is captured.
 This includes traffic traversing the front panel ports on the chassis blades in the chassis partition as well as backplane traffic for the chassis partition.

 When you run tcpdump in a chassis partition, a secondary tcpdump operation runs on each member blade in the chassis partition.
-The packets captured by the secondary tcpdumps are collected together in the command output.
+The packets captured by the secondary tcpdumps are collected in the command output.

 In addition to the normal tcpdump output, the following fields have been added that are specific to the VELOS system: